Subscribe Today & Receive 15% Off

 Improves Gut Health

-The CDC estimates that children with autism are 3.5 times more likely than their neurotypical counterparts to develop digestive problems.
-Moreover, some researchers think there is a connection between gut bacteria and the severity of autism.
+The CDC estimates that children with Autism are 3.5 times more likely than their neurotypical counterparts to develop digestive problems.
+Moreover, some researchers think there is a connection between gut bacteria and the severity of Autism.

-In a 2017 study (7), the polysaccharides from Lion's Mane dramatically enhanced intestinal architecture and related markers.
+In a 2017 study (9), the polysaccharides from Lion's Mane dramatically enhanced intestinal architecture and related markers.
 In addition, the mushroom significantly increased the release of antibodies and other compounds, indicating improved immunological activities of the intestinal mucosa.
-This suggests that Hericium erinaceous may help improve gut health and digestive issues associated with autism.

 5. Provides Vitamin D